Space Foundation Press Releases

 Written by: developer

 Given annually by the Astronauts Memorial Foundation (AMF), the National Aeronautics and Space Administration (NASA) and the Space Foundation, the award recognizes contributors to technology in the education field, in both formal and informal environments.
-The award, named for Mercury and Apollo astronaut Alan Shepard, will be presented on April 3, 2017, during the opening ceremony of the Space Foundation’s 33rd Space Symposium at The Broadmoor in Colorado Springs, Colo.
+The award, named for Mercury and Apollo astronaut Alan Shepard, will be presented in April 2018 at the Space Foundation’s 34th Space Symposium, to be held at The Broadmoor in Colorado Springs, Colo.

-Find the award application online at www.astronautsmemorial.org/alan-shepard-award.html.
-Submissions for the 2017 award must be mailed and postmarked no later than Wednesday, Feb.
-1, 2017.
-The recipient will be selected by Feb.
-20, 2017.
+Find the award application online at http://www.astronautsmemorial.org/alan-shepard-award.html.
+Submissions for the 2018 award must be mailed and postmarked no later Feb.
+1, 2018.

 About the Astronauts Memorial Foundation